 This past year has seen a surge in pink bathrooms, and designers are moving away from hard, angular lines and instead leaning towards furniture and fittings in more flowing shapes.

 Whatever your style – whether you’re after an on-trend brass bathroom, raw and natural space or a patterned look with tiles – if you’re planning to refresh your bathroom, we’ve got it covered.

 These are the latest bathroom trends and luscious looks you’ll love for years to come.

-Today's cleverest bathroom surfaces mimic more luxurious materials at a fraction of the cost.
+Marble bathrooms are timeless, but today's cleverest bathroom surfaces mimic more luxurious materials at a fraction of the cost.
 Mandarin Stone's Onyx Nouveau, for example, is a porcelain tile with a gloss finish that offers the translucent look of natural onyx in a wide variety of shades, from £58.80 per sq m.

 We've seen fluted finishes in other parts of the home.
 Now Italian brand Artelina - best known for its glass wall tiles - is expanding its repertoire with a new fluted finish on its Kimono and Monolite collections.
 Artilea Monolite vanity from £1,279.50, C. P. Hart.